Faunalytics infographics are a fun and visual way to learn about animal issues. Our collection is always growing, so check back regularly!

 People are ready for a change.
 According to recent research, about 71% of people in the U.S. identify as meat-eaters today, but only 55% of people would like to keep identifying that way in the future.
 What’s more, 44% of people fail to limit their meat consumption simply because of taste.
 In many ways, these are the ideal candidates to convert to clean meat.
 In two graphic primers, Faunalytics explores what clean meat is and why it matters.
 See the full resources here and here.

 This infographic highlights the key findings from Faunalytics’ Study of Current and Former Vegetarians and Vegans.
 It describes the number of current and former vegetarians and vegans in the U.S., offers a profile of former vegetarians/vegans, and touches on individuals’ motivations for adhering to the diet.
 It also highlights some potential recommendations for veg advocates to consider.

 How many vegans, vegetarians, and semi-vegetarians are there in the U.S.?
 How many vegetarian meals do they eat?
 And why do they choose to limit their consumption of meat and other animal products or avoid them entirely?
-If you’re interested in these questions, Faunalytics has the answers in our infographic on vegetarianism in the U.S.
+If you’re interested in these questions, Faunalytics has the answers in this infographic.

 This graphic describes the prevalence and harms associated with four common diseases seen in the live export industry.

 This graphic, taken from a guest blog by Rethink Priorities’ Neil Dullaghan, offers a roadmap for fish advocates to follow in order to capitalize on the European Commission’s upcoming fish welfare reforms.